tower1ight/World/0.Sessions and Planning/C.04/Myths/The Elf.md

  1. You are accustomed to
  2. Stars Visible in daylight point towards the [[Prism]], they you you an impression a feeling, almost like direction,
  3.
- 4. Goblin followers and sycophants dance  in clearing, all saw the elf in dreams and have found the remnants of his glade, can easily become hostile
+ 4. Goblin followers and sycophants dance ina clearing  in clearing, all saw the elf in dreams and have found the remnants of his glade, can easily become hostile
  5. Find the elf in his glade, attempts to pull something from your mind about the prism, offers a duel for your life
 	 1. pull a courtly scion from beas document, someone decadent someone haughty
    2. will polymorph on impropriety